Associate's Degree in Nursing Pathway to Bachelor of Science in Nursing/Master of Science in Nursing Nurse Midwifery

 GW School of Nursing is pleased to provide guaranteed admission to students who have earned associate’s degrees from accredited nursing programs at community colleges across Virginia and who meet GW’s academic requirements.

 GW School of Nursing is pleased to provide guaranteed admission to students who have earned associate’s degrees from accredited nursing programs at Montgomery Community Colleges in Maryland and who meet GW’s academic requirements.

 For more information visit the Online RN-BSN website.

 The following requirements must be fulfilled: 53 credits, including 34 credits in required courses taken at GW and 19 credits of required courses taken at Shenandoah University.
 In addition, for the Bachelor of Science in Nursing portion of the program, students must complete 15 credits toward the University General Education Requirement, which is usually fulfilled by transfer of credits from the associate degree program; and up to 15 credits based on review of the student’s professional portfolio and awarded through enrollment in NURS 4121 Nursing Advancement Portfolio.
-If fewer than 15 credits are awarded under NURS 4121, completion of one or more of the following courses may be required, as determined by the program director: NURS 3112 Nursing Practice and Clinical Reasoning 1: Adult and Aging Acute and Chronic Illness, NURS 3113 Clinical Skills Lab: Adult Medical-Surgical 1, and NURS 3118 Pharmacology I
+If fewer than 15 credits are awarded under NURS 4121, completion of one or more of the following courses may be required, as determined by the program director: NURS 3112 Adult and Aging Acute and Chronic Illness, NURS 3113 Clinical and Nursing Skills Lab: Adult Medical-Surgical 1, and NURS 3118 Pharmacology I